-If you have eczema, you’re more likely to get this kind of a rash.
+If you have eczema, you're more likely to get this kind of rash.

-You’ll usually see a rash immediately if something is irritating or damaging your skin.
+When something is irritating or damaging your skin, you'll probably see a rash right away.
 With an allergy, it may be a day or two before the rash shows up.

 When to See Your Doctor

-Call your doctor if your rash isn’t better after a couple of days.
-Usually your doctor can examine you and ask questions to figure out what’s causing the rash.
+Call your doctor if your rash is painful or worries you, or if it isn't better after a couple of days.
+Your doctor will take a look and ask you questions to help figure out what's going on.

-Depending on how severe your rash is, your doctor may prescribe steroid pills or ointment, and an antihistamine.
+Depending on how severe it is, he may prescribe steroid pills or ointment, and an antihistamine.

 If you can't avoid what's bothering your skin, talk to your doctor about wearing gloves or using creams to keep it safe.